What Are The Daytime Emmy® Awards?

 Motion Picture Premiered Programs.
 Motion pictures originally presented in general release to the public in theaters are not eligible.

 Previously Aired Programs.
-A program, series or related craft, which aired and met eligibility requirement during a previous awards year is not eligible for participation.
+A program, series or related craft, which aired and met eligibility requirement during a previous awards year or another Emmy® competition is not eligible for participation, even though it may have been modified with new footage, sound track, musical score, etc.

 Telethons.
-Telethons aired for the purpose of raising money for political parties are not eligible.
+Telethons aired for the purpose of raising money for political parties or charities are not eligible.

 Clip Show or "Best of..."
 Programs.
 These programs are not eligible.